yakworks/gorm-tools/docs/index.md

 * Problems with doing more advanced persistence that you can in beforeInsert, beforeUpdate, etc with the build in GORM.
 As mentioned in the gorm docs
 > Do not attempt to flush the session within an event (such as with obj.save(flush:true)).
 Since events are fired during flushing this will cause a StackOverflowError."

-    * we ran into a number of problems, as many do, with session managment here.
-A dao service creates simple centraolized contract for how to do this without suffering from the session limitations in hibernate/gorm
+    * we ran into a number of problems, as many do, with session management here.
+A dao service creates simple centralized contract for how to do this without suffering from the session limitations in hibernate/gorm

 If you are using envers or cascade saves then we want the saves and updates to be in a transaction by default and a proper thrown error to cause a roll back of all the changes.
 Not something you get with failOnError:false.

-**Example of the transaction propogation issue:**
+**Example of the transaction propagation issue:**

 With the cascade save of an association where we were saving a Parent with new Child.
 The issue will kick in when new Child saved and blew up and the Parent changes stay.
 We have a good example of this issue in the demo-app under test

 With this plugin and a controller you can just do: